USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 #### BCON compilation

-[Chapter 5](CMAQ_OGD_ch05_sys_req.md) provides an overview of how to install and compile the CMAQ programs for a test simulation.
+[Chapter 5](CMAQ_OGD_ch05_sys_req.md) provides an overview of how to install and compile the CMAQ pre-processor programs for a test simulation.
 Follow those steps (summarized below) to compile new versions of BCON.

 1. Compile Bldmake, the CMAQ source code and compilation management program.
 This needs to be done only once—the first time CMAQ is installed.
 -   Configure the BCON build script to use the available I/O API and netCDF libraries.